florentLutz/FAST-OAD-CS23-HE/docs/documentation/models/powertrain_builder/pt_file.rst

 Multiple connection component
 =============================
-Here demonstrates how the multiple connection components are defined in the PT files.
+Some components like splitter, buses fuel systems or gearboxes, can have multiple connections.
+Here is demonstrated how those components should be defined in the PT file.

 .. code:: yaml